travel kyrgzystan self drive

 Before we left, we had an important choice to make: are we going to drive ourselves or join a group trip?
 In a country like Kyrgyzstan, remote and desolate, traveling with people is a lot safer.
 Some areas are completely deserted and if something happens – you are on your own.

 We decided to rent our own car and travel solo through the country.
 And yes, we made mistakes and learned from them.
 But it was worth it.
 It really is possible to do this on your own.
 A little off-road experience is nice though and you should not be afraid of driving.
 A 4×4 car is a prerequisite, a rooftop tent a very big bonus.
 We rented a Toyota Sequoia Platinum with roof tent and camping gear from Nick, and recommend him without doubt.
-You can get in touch with him by sending him a message on WhatsApp or via his Instagram page.
-Say hi for me!
+You can get in touch with him by sending him a message on WhatsApp (+996 551 915 920).
+And please send him my regards when you do!
 He communicates fast, helped us with our border permits and his car is top notch.
 By the way, that’s another thing: you need a border permit for the border areas in Kyrgyzstan.
 When we drove to Engilchek it was actually checked by soldiers as well.
 So ask your local contact to arrange it for you in advance.
+Nick can help you with this.

 Facilities and roads